BLINCdev/brachIOplexus/README.md

 # brachI/Oplexus
 The brachI/Oplexus software is a digital nerve center for connecting human interfaces to robotic arms.
-The latest release of this software includes support for controlling our open source robotic platform - [The Bento Arm](https://github.com/blincdev/Bento-Arm-Hardware) – with an Xbox 360 controller, Myo Armband, or keyboard.
+The latest release of this software includes support for controlling the [physical](https://github.com/blincdev/Bento-Arm-Hardware) or [virtual](https://github.com/blincdev/Virtual-Bento) version of our open source robotic platform - The Bento Arm - with an Xbox 360 controller, Myo Armband, or keyboard.
 Future releases will include additional human interfaces and robotic arms.

 NOTE: brachI/Oplexus is pronounced 'brack-I-O-plexus' and is inspired by the anatomical term 'brachial plexus' which is the main network of nerves that connects the brain and spinal cord to your arm.